-The following is a brief description of certain information concerning the Reoffered Bonds, the Authority and the University.
+The following is a brief description of certain information concerning the Reoffered Bonds, the Initial Liquidity Facility, the Authority and the University.
 A more complete description of such information and additional information that may affect decisions to invest in the Reoffered Bonds is contained throughout this Reoffering Circular, which should be read in its entirety.
 Certain terms used in this Reoffering Circular are defined in Appendix A hereto.
-Unless otherwise set forth herein, the descriptions of the Reoffered Bonds and the related documents included herein generally relate only to the terms and provisions which are applicable while the Reoffered Bonds bear interest at a Weekly Rate.
+Unless otherwise set forth herein, the descriptions of the Reoffered Bonds and the related documents included herein generally relate only to the terms and provisions which are applicable while the Reoffered Bonds bear interest at a Daily Rate or a Weekly Rate.